christopher4040/PacMen/README.md

 # PacMen

 ## Description
-PacMen is a website were you can play with PacMens bouncing with the borders of the screen.
+PacMen is a website were you can play with pacmens bouncing with the borders of the screen.

 ## Usage
 You can click on [pac-men](https://christopher4040.github.io/pac-men/) to look at the website.